teambit/docs/docs/quick-start.md

 <p style="font-size: 1.5em">Bit is the shortest way to reuse atomic components between projects</p>

 Bit is an [open-source](https://github.com/teambit/bit) cli tool for sharing components across projects and repositories.
-Bit removes the burden by automating the creation of separate package for each component.
 Use Bit to turn a component inside an application into a standalone reusable package.
+Increase the project's resilience by consuming only the components the application needs.
-You can setup your own server for sharing components or you can use the [bit.dev](https://bit.dev) cloud hosting solution for private and public components sharing with advanced features such as components CI and showcase.
+You can set up your own server for sharing components or you can use the [bit.dev](https://bit.dev) cloud hosting for private and public components sharing with advanced features such as components CI and components showcase.

 ![Bit Workflow](https://storage.googleapis.com/static.bit.dev/docs/images/quick_start.png)

 Key Features:

 - Extract a component for sharing directly from an existing project.
-- Build and test each component separately from the rest of the application.
+- Validate the component's independence by building and testing each component separately from the rest of the application.
-- Change the source code of a shared components from any consuming project.
+- Change the source code of shared components from any project that utilizes it.
-- Get changes in components on top of local changes.
+- Get published changes in components on top of local modifications.
 - Contribute back changes made to components directly from your project.
-- Let Bit auto-generate package.json for each component
+- Let Bit auto-generate npm package for each component.
-- Version each component individually.
+- Distribute small atomic components instead of a bloated package.
-- Automated component versioning according to changes in the dependency graph chain.
+- Automate component versioning according to changes in its dependencies.
+- Use with leading frameworks and tools: React, Vue, Angular, Mocha, Jest.
 - Works alongside Git, NPM, and Yarn.

 <div class="learn-more">